Retirement Planning for Every Stage of Your Education Career

 As each school year comes and goes, one can witness K-12 students steadily advancing toward their graduation goals.
 But, as an educator, there’s something else you might want to keep an eye on: Your retirement.

-Your career has stages — so does retirement planning.
+Your career has stages — and so does retirement planning.
 Whether you are a seasoned educator or it’s your first year walking school hallways and supporting students, there are steps you can take at each stage to advance your retirement goals.
 And it's never too early — or too late — to begin.

 To make sure you are hitting your stride, let’s look at what you can do at each stage of your education career.